fraucred/TicTacToe/README.md

 * GAME can be over or not over
 * there are two PLAYERS in a GAME
 * FIELDS can be taken or not
+* PLAYER is not active until the other PLAYER turn taking fields is over
+*